Radio transmitter design

 A transmitter can be a separate piece of equipment, or an electronic circuit within another device.
 Most transmitters consist of an electronic oscillator which generates an oscillating carrier wave, a modulator which impresses an information bearing modulation signal on the carrier, and an amplifier which increases the power of the signal.
 To prevent interference between different users of the radio spectrum, transmitters are strictly regulated by national radio laws, and are restricted to certain frequencies and power levels, depending on use.
-The design must usually be type approved before sale.
+The design must typically be certificated (formerly type approved) before sale.
 An important legal requirement is that the circuit does not radiate significant radio wave power outside its assigned frequency band, called spurious emission.

 Design issues

 A radio transmitter design has to meet certain requirements.
 These include the frequency of operation, the type of modulation, the stability and purity of the resulting signal, the efficiency of power use, and the power level required to meet the system design objectives.
 High-power transmitters may have additional constraints with respect to radiation safety, generation of X-rays, and protection from high voltages.

 Typically a transmitter design includes generation of a carrier signal, which is normally sinusoidal, optionally one or more frequency multiplication stages, a modulator, a power amplifier, and a filter and matching network to connect to an antenna.
 A very simple transmitter might contain only a continuously running oscillator coupled to some antenna system.
 More elaborate transmitters allow better control over the modulation of the emitted signal and improve the stability of the transmitted frequency.
 For example, the Master Oscillator-Power Amplifier (MOPA) configuration inserts an amplifier stage between the oscillator and the antenna.
 This prevents changes in the loading presented by the antenna from altering the frequency of the oscillator.